YuanhaoYang15/IQPlab-comsol-ai-knowledge/tests/validation_prompts.md

 https://github.com/YuanhaoYang15/IQPlab-comsol-ai-knowledge

-Start from zero.
-Read the repository structure and summarize what this repo is for.
-Then explain which files an AI assistant should read first before modifying MATLAB LiveLink scripts.
-Do not write code yet.
+Before writing any code, summarize what this repository is for, what files you should read first, and what kinds of tasks it is designed to support.
+Also state what kinds of files or tasks are intentionally not included.
 ```

 ## Expected answer checklist

-A good answer should mention:
+The AI should mention:

-- this is a COMSOL MATLAB LiveLink knowledge base for integrated photonics simulations;
+- This is a COMSOL + MATLAB LiveLink knowledge base for AI-assisted simulation workflows.
-- `AGENTS.md` is the first file an AI assistant should read;
+- `README.md` and `AGENTS.md` should be read first.
-- `docs/` contains workflow and environment notes;
+- `docs/` contains workflow notes.
-- `templates/` contains reusable MATLAB LiveLink scripts;
+- `templates/` contains reusable MATLAB LiveLink scripts.
-- `cases/` contains scenario-based validation and sweep examples;
+- `cases/` contains validation and example workflows.
-- `tests/validation_prompts.md` contains AI acceptance tests;
+- `tests/` contains AI validation prompts/checklists.
-- large `.mph` files may be omitted from GitHub;
+- Large `.mph`, `.mat`, `.h5`, raw CSV, and confidential lab files may be intentionally excluded.
-- AI should not assume returned eigenmodes are physical.
+- The repo is intended to support reproducible simulation setup, validation, sweep automation, post-processing, and code review.

 ## Red flags

-Fail the answer if it:
+Fail if the AI:

-- ignores `AGENTS.md`;
-- claims the repository is a general MATLAB toolbox only;
+- Treats the repository as a general MATLAB package only.
-- assumes all examples are directly runnable without checking missing `.mph` files;
-- proposes editing scripts before reading the validation cases.
+- Ignores `AGENTS.md`.
+- Claims that the repository is broken simply because large `.mph` files are missing.
+- Promises to run COMSOL without access to local COMSOL/MATLAB.

 ---